Boston Summer Fellowship: Mayor’s Office of New Urban Mechanics (MONUM)

 Qualifications & Eligibility

 • Graduate students from any academic discipline or background are eligible to apply.
-There is no specific skill set required.
+There is no specific skill set required, but applicants must have a passion for public service and local government.

 How to Apply & Timeline